tiiuae/sbomnix/README.md

 ```

 #### Generate SBOM Based on Derivation File or Out-path
 By default `sbomnix` scans the given target and generates an SBOM including the runtime dependencies.
-Notice that determining the target runtime dependencies requires realising (building) the target.
-This stems from the way Nix determines potential [runtime dependencies](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-why-depends.html#description):
+Keep in mind that determining the target runtime dependencies requires building the target.
 ```bash
 $ sbomnix /nix/store/8nbv1drmvh588pwiwsxa47iprzlgwx6j-wget-1.21.3
 ...